VLARLKit/VLARLKit/README.md

 - [ ] Add OpenVLA base model support

 ## Acknowledgements

-This project is built upon [RLinf](https://github.com/RLinf/RLinf).
+We borrow some good designs from [RLinf](https://github.com/RLinf/RLinf).
 The model integration and environment module implementations are primarily adapted from RLinf.
 We thank the RLinf team for their foundational work.